taka-chin/42/Inception/note.md

 infrastructure via the port 443 only, using the TLSv1.2 or TLSv1.3 protocol.

+- apt-get install
+    - a

 ## WP & PHP
 * A Docker container that contains WordPress + php-fpm (it must be installed and configured) only without nginx.
 * A volume that contains your WordPress database.
 * A second volume that contains your WordPress website files.
 * In your WordPress database, there must be two users, one of them being the ad- ministrator.
 The administrator’s username can’t contain admin/Admin or admin- istrator/Administrator (e.g., admin, administrator, Administrator, admin-123, and so forth).

+- apt-get install
+    - a

 ## mariaDB
 * A Docker container that contains MariaDB only without nginx.

+- apt-get install
+    - a

 ## env
 The latest tag is prohibited.